case-contract-testing/contract-case/README.md

 - [ ] Indentation on test output
 - [ ] Better system for stripping matchers with `and()` - maybe `{ items, keys, structure }`?

-Errors
+Configuration and ergonomics

+- [x] Log levels
+- [x] File locations
+- [x] Silent mode (no logs or test output)
+- [ ] Warn when a logLevel matcher is written to contract
 - [ ] Error types marshalled at boundary
 - [ ] Introduce error codes for different classes of error
   - [ ] Write documentation for every single CaseConfigurationError
-- [x] Make sure all errors include context
 - [ ] Annotate code generally with maintainer debug info

-Configuration

-- [x] Log levels
-- [x] File locations
-- [x] Silent mode (no logs or test output)

 Documentation